Analysts up Apple target on strong results

 The company founded by late Silicon Valley titan Steve Jobs -- who died in October after a years-long battle with cancer -- sold 37.04 million iPhones, its flagship product, and 15.43 million iPad tablets in the quarter.

-iPad strength was encouraging in the face of lower cost competition from Amazon.Com Inc, and an impending iPad 3 launch should help Apple to continue to drive growth and maintain share in the tablet market, UBS said.
+iPad strength was encouraging in the face of lower cost competition from Amazon.Com Inc (AMZN.O), and an impending iPad 3 launch should help Apple to continue to drive growth and maintain share in the tablet market, UBS said.

 J.P.
 Morgan Securities, which sees iPad as a "budding growth engine," said that while the magnitude of the iPad beat was not as big as the iPhone's, the resurgence suggests that there is more than just one major product cycle at Apple.